New York Weather June Averages, USA

 During this month, the average temperature for the city is 22ºC made up of average lows of 17ºC and afternoon highs of 22ºC.

 The hottest temperature which has ever been recorded in the city at this time of year is 37°C and the coldest is 9°C.

 Does It Rain In New York In June?

-Throughout the month, the city is subject to an average of 98mm/4 inches of rainfall spread out between 13 rainy days – that's slightly less than in May.
-With rainfall occurring on more than 1/3 of days across the month, there is quite a good chance you'll see some precipitation during your holiday, so be prepared and take an umbrella with you.
+Throughout the month, the city is subject to an average of 98mm of rainfall spread out between 13 rainy days.
+With rainfall occurring on more than 1/3 of days across the month, there is quite a good chance you'll experience some wet days on your visit.

 New York Hotels in June

 Hotel Edison Times Square is an Art Deco hotel located in the heart of Midtown Manhattan, just seconds away from theatres, bars, restaurants, shopping malls, individual boutiques and tourist attractions.